-As per the Prevention of Domestic Violence Act, a final restraining order (FRO) is a permanent order which prohibits the defendant from physical contact with the plaintiff and potentially certain family members, and any kind of harassment of the plaintiff.
-A final restraining order which is entered against a plaintiff will also prevent the plaintiff from owning any kind of firearm, may prevent them from working for federal or state agencies, and will also place their name on a national police registry of domestic violence offenders.
+As per the Prevention of Domestic Violence Act, a final restraining order (FRO) is a permanent order which prohibits the defendant from physical contact with the plaintiff, certain family members, and any kind of harassment of the plaintiff.
+A final restraining order entered against a defendant will also prevent him or her from owning any kind of firearm, from working for federal or state agencies, and will also place their name on a national police registry of domestic violence offenders.

-In addition to physical protection and protection from harassment, there are other stipulations of FROs.
+In addition to physical and harassment protection, there are other stipulations of FROs.